 When deciding on your office desk, you’ll need to consider its main function.
 Does it need to be double-sided so that you can hold meetings over it?
 Will two people be working side-by-side?
 Do you need to fill a tricky space with a custom-designed desk?
-Do you just need something basic but solid, like this:
+Do you just need something basic but solid?

 Whatever its function, you’ll want an attractive and sturdy desk with lots of surface space and generous drawers.
 But it doesn’t need to come from Ikea.
-Pick up an old treasure from an op-shop and repurpose it with fabric and a glass top cut to fit.
-For DIY inspo, check out this gorgeous upcycled teal desk.
+Pick up an old treasure from an op-shop and repurpose it with pretty paint and fabric and cut a glass top to fit.

 Working while standing provides known health benefits (improved mood and energy, and reduced back pain).
 It also improves your productivity!
 Height-adjustable to allow sitting or standing, transformative workstations are becoming more popular.

-If space is very limited, you can have a desk wall-mounted as well, such as this nifty little desk-shelf combo.
+If space is very limited, you can have a desk wall-mounted as well, such as a desk-shelf combo.

 Need room for more than one home worker or home learner?
-Push two desks together and fitout a double filing cabinet system.
-I like this generous workspace:
+Push two desks together and fit out a double filing cabinet system.

 Home office ideas – storage